Shared Jobs Introduction

 Shared Jobs Rights

 Shared jobs are much more Buyer-driven.
-And so Vendor rights in a shared job are quite limited in comparison to shared projects where vendors enjoy almost all Project Management rights.
+This means that Vendor rights in a shared job are quite limited in comparison to shared projects where Vendors enjoy almost all Project Management rights.

 - The Buyer has full Project Management rights in a shared project.